Back

 At Lipedema Team, we're committed to providing comprehensive, personalized care for our patients.
 If you're struggling with lipedema, take our 7-question quiz to discover how we can help you on your path to wellness.
 Together, we can develop a treatment plan tailored to your unique needs and goals.

-For more information about lipedema and our approach to treatment, visit our About Lipedema Team page or explore our Patient Journey to see how we support our patients every step of the way.
+For more information about lipedema and our approach to treatment, visit our about page or explore our patient stories to see how we support our lipedema patients every step of the way.

 References